ep1cman/unifi-protect-backup/README.md

   --ignore-camera TEXT            IDs of cameras for which events should not be backed up.
 Use
                                   multiple times to ignore multiple IDs.
 If being set as an environment variable the IDs should be separated by whitespace.
+                                  Alternatively, use a Unifi user with a role which has access retricted to the subset of cameras that you wish to backup.
   --file-structure-format TEXT    A Python format string used to generate the file structure/name
                                   on the rclone remote.For details of the fields available, see the projects `README.md` file.  [default: {camera_name}/{event.s